mammahe/Kotlin-Questions-and-Answers/Read.md

 because the extension function being called depends only on the declared type of the parameter `base` in `printMessage` method, which is the `BaseClass` class.
 This is different from runtime polymorphism as here it is resolved **statically** but not at the runtime.

 **Source:** _medium.com_

+### Is there any relationship between primary and secondary constructors?
+**Answer:**
+Yes, when using a secondary constructor, you need to call the primary constructor explicitly.
+### What are Higher-Order functions in Kotlin?
+**Answer:**
+A higher-order function is a function that takes functions as parameters or returns a function.
+For example, A function can take functions as parameters.
-### Q5: What is a purpose of Companion Objects in Kotlin? ☆☆☆
+### What is a purpose of Companion Objects in Kotlin? ☆☆☆

 **Answer:**
 Unlike Java or C#, Kotlin doesn’t have `static` members or member functions.
 If you need to write a function that can be called without having a class instance but needs access to the internals of a class, you can write it as a member of a **companion object** declaration inside that class.